mlflow/mlflow/docs/source/models.rst

 model using a synthetic dataset.
 A new MLflow experiment is created to log the evaluation metrics and the trained model as an artifact and anomaly scores are computed loading the trained model in native flavor and ``pyfunc`` flavor.
-Finally, the model is served for real-time inference to a local endpoint.
+Finally, the model is served for real-time inference using a local endpoint.

 Saving the model as an MLflow artifact
 """"""""""""""""""""""""""""""""""""""